iFrankXue/blog.frankxue.ca/_posts/2024-08-01-project-sql-jobs-analyst.md

 # What I Learned

-During the over 20 hours learning journey on job market data analysis, I have significantly enhanced my skills in dataset thinking and analysis and enpowered my skills in sql, VSCode,GitHub, etc.
+During the over 20 hours learning journey on job market data analysis, I have significantly enhanced my skills in dataset thinking and analysis and empowered my skills in sql, VSCode,GitHub, etc.

-✅ Firstly,I learned how to approach complex datasets methodically, undersatanding the importance of data quality, cleaning, and prepocessing.I gained insights into various analytical techniques and tools to derive meaningful insights from data.
+✅ Firstly,I learned how to approach complex datasets methodically, understanding the importance of data quality, cleaning, and preprocessing.I gained insights into various analytical techniques and tools to derive meaningful insights from data.

 ✅ Secondly, I developed a comprehensive understanding of data collection processes.
 This experience has equipped my with the ability to manage data projects from inception to conclusion, ensuring data-driven decision-making and actionable outcomes.